ASSESSMENT/ COLLECTION OF ASSESSMENT

 Ohio Revised Code Section 1510.13(B) states that “before criminal proceedings are instituted pursuant to this Section, the Ohio Department of Natural Resources, Division of Oil and Gas Resources Management’s Technical Advisory Council shall give the alleged violator an opportunity to present the alleged violator’s view concerning why the proceedings should not be instituted.”

-Will the First Purchaser get a response from the Program showing that a payment was received?
+Will the First Purchaser get a response from OOGEEP showing that a payment was received?

 A receipt or other documentation will be provided to the First Purchaser, if requested.
 An annual audit is also conducted with all First Purchasers in January of each year.
-A formal audit is also performed each year and is available to any First Purchaser and Producer.
+A formal audit is also performed each year and is available to any First Purchaser or Producer upon request.
 This audit is also provided to the Ohio Department of Natural Resources, Division of Oil and Gas Resources Management, as required under Ohio Revised Code 1510.

 Will the first purchaser or producer have any say in how this money is spent, and if so, who should they contact with their proposals?

-All first purchasers and producers are encouraged to actively participate in OOGEEP’s activities, Committees and may provide input into the Program at any time.
-They should contact OOGEEP directly or any of the Operating Board members.
+All producers, first purchasers and oil and gas contractors are encouraged to actively participate in OOGEEP’s projects or serve on one of many Committees.
+They may also contact OOGEEP or any of the OOGEEP Operating Board members with ideas, suggestions or concerns.

 Who makes up the Operating Board?

-Ohio Revised Code 1510 requires that there are thirteen members of the OOGEEP Operating Board.
+Ohio Revised Code 1510, and the amended OOGEEP “Program“ require that there are up to thirteen Operating Board members.
 Six of those members shall be independent producers and six of the members shall be primarily horizontal well operators.
-They must have production in Ohio, and have at least five years of active experience in the crude oil and natural gas industry.
+All producer Board members must have production in Ohio and have at least five years of active experience in the crude oil and natural gas industry.
 The thirteenth member must be a member of an organization that represents farmers or landowners.

 Is a producer required to pay the OOGEEP Assessment?